allmyles/allmyles-docs/flights.rst

           different options the passenger has for bringing baggages along.
 The book request will need to contain the ID of one of these objects in the baggage field.
+        - **carryOnBaggageTiers** (:ref:`carryOnBaggageTier`) -- contains the
+          different options of cabin baggages.
+The book request will need to contain the ID of one of these objects in the carry-on baggage field.
         - **fields** (:ref:`FormFields`) -- contains field validation data
         - **price** (:ref:`Price`) -- contains the final price of the ticket (including the credit card surcharge, but not the baggages)